-We are excited to welcome our students and staff back to school in August, whether we see you in-person or virtually.
+We are excited to welcome our students and staff back to school, whether we see you in-person or virtually.
 We are working to ensure a safe and productive environment for all.
 See below for current information regarding plans for reopening schools.
 Please note that details are subject to change based on guidelines from local, state and federal authorities.

 School year calendar and school hours are changing

 - The school year calendar has been revised to include intersession weeks.
 The first day of school is Monday, Aug.
 10 and school hours have changed to allow for ten additional minutes of instructional times.
 See the updated school year calendar page for details.

 - The new calendar features intersession weeks, which consist of special days where students have the opportunity to participate in remediation, acceleration or enrichment activities, similar to summer school offerings in previous years.
 Students who qualify for remediation will be strongly encouraged to attend, either in-person or virtually, but attendance is optional.
 Some teachers may choose to work for extra pay during that time.
 Staff and students who do not work or attend school will have the intersession week off.

 Reopening frequently asked questions